ARMmaster17/HIVEbook/GLOSSARY.md

 A software-based or hardware-based method of allowing multiple instances of an operating system to share the same physical computing resources.

-## Elevated Slave
+## Directive

-A node that acts like a slave, but is allowed to interface with the user using commands like PRINT.
+A line of code prefaced with a # that tells the parser how to handle the file.